hillwithsmallfields/land/README.md

   - pip-install --- a list of packages to fetch with pip3
   - pip-remove --- a list of packages to remove with pip3 (so you can re-install them with apt)
   - git-repos --- a list of clone URLs to use
-  - dot-files --- a list of files to copy from your designated config repo
+  - dot-files --- a list of files to copy from your designated config repo; the names in the repo need not have the initial dot
   - mounts --- a dictionary binding partition names to dictionaries defining:
   - - mount-point --- where in the filesystem to mount the ext-drive
   - - link-to-home